AaronRedepenning/xbee-dashboard/README.md

 by this project are listed, with links to documentation, in the very last section of this README (see useful resources section).

-## Getting Started

-To get stated simply copy this directory (xbee-dasboard) from the OneDrive onto your local computer.
-Then continue with the next steps outlined below.

 ### Prerequisites

 Git is used for version control, it is not needed to set up this project but it may be helpful.